JanWilczek/wolf-sound-blog/_posts/podcast/2021-12-17-jon-fagerstrom.md

 * how to relax after research work 😎,
 * what is artificial reverberation, feedback delay networks, and velvet nose,
 * how to generate naturally sounding variation in sampled impact sounds for drum machines, video games, and virtual reality,
-* music practice during pandemic.
+* music bands' reality during pandemic 🎸.

 ## Referenced Resources